Scaling Network Topologies for Multi-User Entanglement Distribution: Background

-QuNet is an open-source Julia language-based package for simulating and benchmarking quantum entanglement distribution networks via entanglement routing algorithms, available at \href{https://github.com/drpeterrohde/QuNet}{GitHub}.
-Other quantum network simulators considering different settings include \href{https://netsquid.org/}{NetSquid}~\cite{Coopmans_2021}, \href{https://github.com/tqsd/QuNetSim}{QuNetSim}~\cite{Diadamo_2021}, \href{http://www.simulaqron.org/}{SimulQron}~\cite{Dahlberg_2018}.
-All network simulators have some common features and some differences.
-QuNet differs from them because it takes an approach of quantum cost vector analysis.
-This helps simulate various quantum channels that can conform to the abelian nature and thus can be expressed as additive cost via weighted graphs, allowing us to exploit many graph routing algorithms~\cite{leone2021qunet}.

-In QuNet, the multi-path routing algorithm takes a greedy approach, using Dijkstra's algorithm to find the shortest path that can be utilized in each iteration.
-The algorithm removes the path from the network to avoid repetition in subsequent iterations.
-In Fig.~\ref{3 path routing}(a), there are two paths between nodes `A' and `B', with the red being the shortest and the blue being the next shortest.
+The multi-path routing algorithm takes a greedy approach, by considering all available paths simultaneously and using Dijkstra's algorithm to find the shortest path that can be utilized in each iteration.
+The algorithm removes the utilized path from the network to avoid repetition in subsequent iterations.
+Fig.~\ref{3 path routing}(a), shows two different paths between nodes `A' and `B', with the red being the shortest and the blue being the next shortest.
 The multi-user algorithm is a more generalized form of the multi-path algorithm~\cite{leone2021qunet}, aiming to maximize the graph's utilization.
 The network graph $G$ is partitioned into $n$ sub-graphs, $G_i$ for $i\in\{1,\dots,n\}$.
 Each sub-graph contains a source node, a destination node, and all the paths used between them while adhering to specific rules,

-This approach does not require tracking of qubits and therefore bypasses some quantum complexities, but it only needs bookkeeping of cost vector.
-QuNet finds the optimal route between end users based on cost vector analysis, so an entanglement link can be created between them by performing entanglement swapping and purification.

-QuNet simulates quantum memories as temporal links as swapping and purification protocol between user pairs are not time-sensitive~\cite{leone2021qunet}.
+Quantum memory being an integral part of Entanglement distribution is simulated as an edge in time.
 Thus, temporal routing guarantees a path between each user pair by routing entanglement at different times when the path is available.
 An asynchronous routing scheme~\cite{leone2021qunet} is given in Fig.~\ref{3 path routing}(b).
 Here, `A' and `B' establish entanglement using three paths.
 The entangled pairs are transmitted at some instance $t_0$ through red and blue paths, but no more paths are available.
 Temporal routing allows the entangled pairs to traverse to another temporal layer at time $t_1$.
 Here the link between `C' and `B', which is clogged up in the blue path, is freed to be used in the green path.
 Thus, guaranteeing a path at the expense of higher costs.